Inc44/Dimport/README.md

 `/import` can't be registered as a slash command because it has too many flags or options.

+`<json_path>` can be a link, either Google Drive download type `https://drive.usercontent.google.com/download?id=...` or GitHub raw type `https://raw.githubusercontent.com/user/repo/refs/heads/master/...`.
+However, other websites may not work for unknown reasons, like some temporary clipboards `https://nopaste.net/...`.

 ## 🚧 TODO

 - [ ] Inline emojis (messages, reactions, buttons)